DeeThompson/WeatherApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Having IDE Error Issue
+The error's showing up are in src/app/weather.service.ts and deal with 'apiKey' and 'apiUrl' from environment.ts and environment.prod.ts